 Today, the APA, also known as the Canadian Poolplayers Association in Canada and the Japanese Poolplayers Association in Japan, has grown to nearly 250,000 members and boasts more members than all other “national” leagues combined.
 The League is administered locally by a network of Franchise Operators, called League Operators, and is conducted weekly in a variety of both 8-Ball and 9-Ball team formats.
-There are nearly 300 APA Leagues throughout the U.S., Canada, Japan and China.
+There are nearly 300 APA Leagues throughout the U.S., Canada and Japan.

 APA League teams have the opportunity to advance to the APA World Pool Championships each summer in Las Vegas.
 In 2010, Guinness World Records recognized this event as the World’s Largest Pool tournament.
 In addition, the APA also hosts a second tournament, the APA Poolplayer Championships, in Las Vegas each spring.
 APA pays out a combined $1.5 Million annually at these tournaments.

 The APA also conducts the U.S. Amateur Championship, the pool world’s most prestigious amateur tournament, which is the only competition open to APA members and nonmembers alike.
 The tournament began in 1994 and has grown significantly over the years, as players across North America battle for a spot in this coveted event.